danielrosehill/Output-Hub/Project_Speccing/13-sep-24/gptw_spec_130924.md

 3. **Backup & Data Integrity**:
    - **Backup Capability**:
      - Implement a backup mechanism that ensures all data (prompts, outputs, metadata, and links) can be easily and regularly backed up.
+     - Ensure that the backup preserves all internal data relationships, including many-to-many (M2M) and one-to-many (O2M) relationships.
    - **Data Recovery**:
      - Ensure that the system supports easy restoration from backups, maintaining data integrity and consistency.